mukhlis1911/Case-Study/README.md

 Division of work:
 Sabrina - Responsible in creating the unlimited slots for storage.
-Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount. izzat - Assigned to do the reload with cashback Mukhlis - Responsible in creating off peak hour discount. syamimi - In charge of ensuring the balance is reflected after every transaction.
+Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount.
+Izzat - Assigned to do the reload with cashback Mukhlis - Responsible in creating off peak hour discount. syamimi - In charge of ensuring the balance is reflected after every transaction.